Kinzel/k_rrenko/README.md

 ### Creator comments

 Work better with time-series.
 GAPs are created by 'size' choice.
 Increase 'size' to reduce the number of GAPS.
 To reduce 'size' I suggest to use your minimum time-series object (as 1M and 5M).
-Time-series with big 'sizes' will result in a lot of GAPs.
+Time-series with large time-frame (as 12 Hours, 1DAY, etc) and with big 'sizes' will result in a lot of GAPs.
 This is not a flaw in code, its how Renko works.

 ## Changelog